CDR

 Are you a commercial dock and door contractor?

 Columbus Dock Door Repair operates as a commercial-only service request line.
 Requests are routed to a local commercial dock and door provider when one is available and the request fits the provider's service area, equipment capability, and schedule.
-The eventual provider performs the work under their own license, insurance, and documentation, and those details are confirmed with you before any dispatch occurs.
+The eventual provider performs the work under their own license, insurance, and documentation, and those details are confirmed with you before service is scheduled.

 Q03